Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - reference to the collective bargaining agreement, if applicable,

-- any other particulars which national law may require, in German law: the date when the seafarer’s employment agreement is entered into, the place and date where and when service is taken up as well as agreed hours of work and rest.
+- any other particulars which national law may require; in German law: the date when the SEA commences, the place and date where and when service is taken up as well as agreed hours of work and rest.

-The seafarer must be given opportunity to examine and seek advice on the employment agreement before signing.
-The shipowner must ensure that copies of the employment agreement are carried on board for inspection purposes.
+The seafarer must be given ample opportunity to check the conditions of the employment agreement before signing.
+Shipping companies are obliged to keep copies of the employment agreement on board for inspection purposes.

-- the shipowning company is a member of the tariff community of the German Shipowners' Association (VDR) and individual seafarers are members of the ver.di trade union (known as "double tariff"), or
+- the shipping company is a member of the collective bargaining agreement community of the German Shipowners' Association (VDR) and individual seafarers are members of the ver.di trade union, or

 - their application is expressly agreed in the employment agreement.